How to download ebooks

 4. Nook & other eReaders

 The Amazon Kindle isn’t the only eReader device on the market today.
-When you want to read an ebook on the go, you have the choice of the Barnes & Noble NOOK, Sony Reader, and other similar devices — many of which support the popular ePub and PDF formats.
+When you want to read an ebook on the go, you have the choice of the Barnes & Noble NOOK, Sony Reader, and other similar devices — many of which support the popular ePub format.

 If you want to read ebooks downloaded from RoughGuides.com, you have several options:

-- The ePub and PDF format guides can be transferred to your eReader by plugging it in directly to your computer.
+- The ePub format guides can be transferred to your eReader by plugging it in directly to your computer.

-- The ePub and PDF formats can be transferred to your eReader using ebook management and conversion programs such as Calibre.
+- The ePub formats can be transferred to your eReader using ebook management and conversion programs such as Calibre.

 Downloading ebooks from our Shop